Best homeowners insurance in Los Angeles, CA for 2023

 90008

-Los Angeles home insurance costs by coverage amounts
+Los Angeles home insurance costs by coverage amount

-Dwelling coverage is the part of your homeowners insurance that covers your home itself from covered losses, such as a fire or windstorm.
-Your coverage limit should equal your home’s replacement cost, or the amount it would take to rebuild your house from the ground up.
+Dwelling coverage is the part of your homeowners insurance that covers the structure of your home if it's damaged by a covered disaster, such as a fire or windstorm.
+Your coverage limit should equal your home’s replacement cost, or the amount it would take to rebuild the house from the ground up.

 As the table below highlights, more dwelling coverage typically means higher homeowners insurance rates.